 With the body cavities, all cleared, carefully clean the areas to be painted with a household spray cleaner.
 Wipe all exposed surfaces and allow the surfaces to fully dry before applying the shielding paint.
 Your cleaning and paint coats should extend beyond the cavities to the body surface which is covered by a pickguard, trem cover, plate, etc. The paint does not need to be applied to the full edge of the outside of any cover plates but needs to provide a “lip” upon which the shielded cover plates will make contact.

-We suggest starting your paint by using a pipe cleaner or very small brush to paint wiring tunnels (holes).
+We suggest starting your paint by using a pipe cleaner or a very small brush to paint wiring tunnels (holes).
 Do the difficult areas first and finish by doing the open areas.
 Make certain you get complete coverage with good coat thickness but don’t go overboard on achieving thickness.

 Pickguards and Cover Plates

 Painting cover plates?
 Adhesion problems applying paint to plastic can be an issue.
 We strongly recommend using copper tape for plastic cover plates.
 If you want to try painting cover plates with shielding paint, you should mask off the face side of plates, clean the rear side of the cover plate, apply a light primer coat and then apply the shielding paint.
 Note that it is relatively difficult to mask off the edges which means you will probably get paint on the edges – which is very unattractive on those 3-ply covers.

 Shielding Your Pickups